openai/openai-dotnet/README.md

 ## How to use assistants with retrieval augmented generation (RAG)

-In this sample, you have a JSON document with the monthly sales information of different products, and you want to build an assistant capable of analyzing it and answering questions about it.
+In this example, you have a JSON document with the monthly sales information of different products, and you want to build an assistant capable of analyzing it and answering questions about it.

 To achieve this, use both `FileClient` from the `OpenAI.Files` namespace and `AssistantClient` from the `OpenAI.Assistants` namespace.